MTxWL/autOM-7ed_r3P0rtiI5g/README.md

 ## Functionalities:

 Jupiter Anaconda
-- data upload from .csv
+- data upload from data092020.csv
-- data inspection and results output in *.png
+- data inspection and results output in fig*.png
-- data reporting in output in *.pdf
+- data reporting in output in report.pdf

 Pycharm professional and VENV terminal
 - automation of data reporting by use of *.py and linux terminal
-- quick output of resoluts by typing
+- quick output of resoluts (png and reports) by typing

 (venv) (base) monika@xxxx:/Pulpit/Analiza L$ python automated_data_analysis.py data1002020.csv report3.pdf